• Testing Lab

 Labeling Requirements for Medical Devices Containing Restricted Substances

-Additionally, medical devices that contain restricted substances above 0.1% w/w must be labeled on the device itself and/or on the packaging for each unit or, where appropriate, on the sales packaging, with the list of such substances.
-This labeling requirement ensures that patients and users are aware of the substances in the devices they use and can make informed decisions about their use.
+Medical devices containing hazardous substances above 0.1% w/w must feature clear labels identifying these substances.
+Labels should be placed on the device itself, the unit packaging, or, where appropriate, the sales packaging.
+This requirement ensures patients and users are informed about the substances present in the devices, enabling them to make well-informed decisions.

 The European Union Database on Medical Devices (EUDAMED)